Introduction

 O:Do you believe that perfumes can inspire people?

-D:Yes, it completes your image, uplifts your mood if it's a fragrance you particularly love, and i guess it can change how you will experience your day.
+D:Yes, it completes your image, uplifts your mood if it's a fragrance you particularly love, and I guess it can change how you will experience your day.

 O:Many people share stories of how some perfumes awaken their emotions, do you have any story like that?
 Your recent most vibrant memory about the smell.

-Life rules
+Life Rules4

 O:What excites you the most?